ZCHAnalytics/Microsoft-Challenge-intelligent-apps/function-apps/deploy-locally-steps.md

-# Create a new escalator function app
+# Create a new escalator function app with the Core Tools

 ![image](https://github.com/ZCHAnalytics/intelligent-apps-AKS-Functions-CosmosDB/assets/146954022/a7856e4d-eb20-4671-8793-d041b3fe15ef)